sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 [ACCORDION-BEGIN [Step 3: ](Access your space)]

-All applications and services live in spaces.
+You will find all applications and services in spaces.
 By default, trial accounts only have the **dev** space available.

-To access your spaces, click **Spaces** on the navigation side bar and select the **dev** space to open it.
+Click **Spaces** on the navigation side bar and select the **dev** space to open it.

 ![Spaces](access-space.png)

-You will create your service instance in this space.

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Access service via Service Marketplace)]

-The **Service Marketplace** is where you find the available services on SAP Cloud Platform.
+The **Service Marketplace** is where you find all the services available on SAP Cloud Platform.

 1. To access it, click **Service Marketplace** on the navigation side bar.

     ![Service Marketplace](access-service-marketplace.png)

-2. Next, search for **Document Information Extraction**, and click the tile to access the service.
+2. Next, search for **Document Information Extraction** and click the tile to access the service.

     ![Document Information Extraction in Service Marketplace](access-dox.png)